krutikabapat/Deep-Learning-based-OpenPose-Estimation/README.md

 ## Important terms used in the reference paper:-

 1. Confidence Maps.
 2. L2 Loss.
-3. Confidence Maps.
-4. Affinity fields.
+3. Affinity fields.

 ## Requirements:-